aksalcido/Sudoku-Solver/README.md

 Possibly implement additional algorithms to improve running time in comparison to the Backtracking algorithm.

 # Instructions / Hot Keys
-<h4> Input your board by clicking the 'Input' button.
-Then after finished inputting a valid Sudoku board, hit the 'Solve' button </h4>
+<h4> Input your board by clicking the 'Input Board' button.
+Then after finished inputting a valid Sudoku board, hit the 'Solve' button.
+Input grid follows the displayed board respectively. </h4>

 # Demonstration #
 ## Example Board and Solve